XiwenJia/RNA-Seq-DAP-Project-/README.md

 4. Compute and plot yield & fidelity.
 5. Generate heatmaps for complementary products (position-dependent nucleobase and bridged dinucleotides distribution).
 6. Generate heatmaps for mismatched template: product pairs.
-7. Calculate probability of extension after a complementary/mismatched base pair, and stalling factor.
+7. Calculate the probabilities of extension after a complementary/mismatched base pair, and stalling factors.
 8. Predict the next nucleobase in the product sequence.